• Skip to primary navigation

 Vegan french toast with butter and fruit.

 Thanks to Just Egg, this homemade French toast tastes just like the original, yet, it’s completely eggless and dairy-free!
-The primary ingredient in this egg replacer product is mung bean protein and I also like to use it to make Breakfast Burritos and Casserole.
+The primary ingredient in this egg replacer product is mung bean protein.
+I also like to use it to make Breakfast Burritos and Casserole.

 I really think that you might wonder why you’ve waited so long to make this French toast after you sink your teeth into the first glorious bite.
 Especially because it’s such a breeze to whip up and the ingredients are readily available at most stores.